 - 3 cups chicken stock

 - 3 cups uncooked penne rigate (or your favorite short pasta)

 - 2 cups frozen peas

 - 3 tablespoons chopped fresh basil leaves

-- Melt the butter, heat the oil in a large dutch oven or pot, and brown the chicken pieces.
-Season with salt, pepper, parsley, and Italian seasoning.
+- Melt the butter, heat the oil in a large Dutch oven or pot, and brown the chicken pieces and season with salt, pepper, parsley, and Italian seasoning.

 - Pour the chicken stock, condensed cream of chicken soup, pasta, and peas into the pot.
-Mix until everything is well combined, bring to a boil, reduce heat, and simmer, uncovered, until almost all the liquid has evaporated and pasta is cooked.
+Mix until everything is well combined, boil, reduce heat, and simmer, uncovered, until almost all the liquid has evaporated and the pasta is cooked.
 Stir occasionally.

-- Mix in the Parmesan cheese and serve
+- Mix in the Parmesan cheese and fresh basil, and serve